Underage DUI Laws / Underage Drinking and Driving

 If you have been charged with Underage Drinking and Driving in Phoenix or anywhere within the State of Arizona you need expert legal representation.
 Arizona takes a very hard line to minors driving under the influence of alcohol or drugs.
-The Law Offices of David Michael Cantor are available 24 hours a day to review your case with a Free Consultation.
+DM Cantor are available 24 hours a day to review your case with a Free Consultation.
 Call 602-307-0808 or click here to fill out our confidential contact form.

 Penalties for Underage Drink and Drive